mahshidsolt/filtering-online-retail-data/README.md

 # filtering-online-retail-data
-filtering tool for datasets using pandas
+simple practice on filtering data based on costume conditions using pandas

+## Features
+- Load data from CSV or Excel files
+- Apply multiple conditions